1989 Chevrolet Celebrity sedan

 Other optional equipment included two-tone paint ($55), aluminum wheels ($195), an engine block heater ($20), cloth bucket seats with a console ($257), and a six-way power driver’s seat ($250).

-1989 would end up being the last year for the Celebrity sedan—the wagon would soldier on for one more year.
-I think of these cars as honest but basic; they aren’t really being collected, though I did see an early (1982-1985) coupe at an AACA show a few years ago.
-Celebrities sometimes show up for sale in the Hemmings Motor News classifieds or on eBay Motors—as I updated this entry in February 2019, there was a 1988 Gray Celebrity wagon with 24,000 (!) miles for sale in Hemmings for $6,500.
+I think of these cars as honest but basic; they aren’t really being collected, though I did see an early (1982-1985) coupe at an AACA show about fifteen years ago.
+Celebrities occasionally show up for sale in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.

 Make mine Black, I think.